Halls of Residence

 Career Development Services

 The Careers Office is located in the Student Centre, Level 1.
 Staff are available to discuss career prospects and help students make their career choices.
 Visits by employers are arranged throughout the year, and a series of Careers Fairs are held which promote students to future employers.
 Students are encouraged to check the Careers website www.waikato.ac.nz/sasd/careers and login to MyCareer.
 MyCareer is an online system that allows students to manage their own career development.
-A personal profile can be set up, enabling students to book-in for workshops and tutorials, access career tools such as the CV-builder, make appointments with Career Advisors, and search and apply for graduate and volunteer opportunities.
+A personal profile can be set up, enabling students to book-in for workshops and tutorials, make appointments with Career Advisors, and search and apply for graduate and volunteer opportunities.

 Class Representative System